 According to Ressler in his book Whoever Fights Monsters, the catalyst for Rissell’s first murder was a breakup.
 In August 1976, Rissell’s girlfriend, who was one year older and had just entered college, sent him a “Dear John” letter informing Rissell that their relationship was over.
 Angered, Rissell drove to his ex’s college and observed her walking with her new boyfriend.
 Instead of confronting the two, Rissell drove back to his apartment complex and sulked in his parked car with a beer and a joint.

-At around 1:00 AM on the morning of August 4, 26-year-old prostitute Aura Marina Gabor returned to her apartment complex.
+At around 1 am on August 4, 26-year-old prostitute Aura Marina Gabor returned to her apartment.
 She just so happened to live in the same complex as Rissell.
 Rissell approached Gabor’s car with a knife and attempted to rob her.
 The pair began having sex after Rissell promised not to hurt Gabor.
 The fact that Gabor willingly had sex with Rissell and seemed to enjoy it angered the teenaged killer.
-Rissell killed Gabor by strangling her with her own brassiere.
+Rissell killed Gabor by strangling her with her own bra.

-Gladys Bradley was only 27 years old when she was murdered by Monte Rissell.
+Gladys Bradley was only 27 years old when Monte Rissell murdered her.
 At the time of her death, Bradley was a clerk in a Virginia post office.
 Bradley was also a former member of the Job Corps and a student who studied floral design.
 Bradley lived at the Holmes Run Park apartment complex, located at 5420 North Morgan Street in Alexandria.
 Most of Rissell’s victims also lived at this same complex.

 Unfortunately, McClelland’s dream ended on May 5, 1977.
 On that day, McClelland’s body was found not far from a housing complex along Virginia’s Shirley Highway.
-McClelland, like Bradley and some of the others, lived at the Holmes Run Park apartment complex on North Morgan Street.
+Like Bradley and some of the others, McClelland lived at the Holmes Run Park apartment complex on North Morgan Street.
 Investigators learned early on that Jeanette’s killer had stabbed her some 24 times.
-She had also been raped prior to death.
+She had also been raped before her death.

 Rissell’s final murder occurred sometime between April 10 and May 17, 1977.
 Byrd was much older than Rissell’s other victims, being 34 (some sources say 35) at the time of her death.
 Like Bradley, Byrd was African American, divorced, and a mother.
 Byrd had a steady job at a Woodward & Lothrop store located in Tysons Corner, Virginia.
 On April 2, 1977, Byrd began a well-deserved vacation.